-(A member may consider a succeeding category of pricing information only when the prior category does not generate relevant pricing information (e.g., a member may consider pricing information under subparagraph (B) only after the member has determined, after applying subparagraph (A), that there are no contemporaneous inter-dealer transactions in the same security)).
-In reviewing the pricing information available within each category, the relative weight, for purposes of identifying prevailing market price, of such information (i.e., either a particular transaction price, or, in subparagraph (C) above, a particular quotation) depends on the facts and circumstances of the comparison transaction or quotation (i.e., such as whether the dealer in the subject transaction and the same side of the market as the dealer is in the subject transaction and timeliness of the information).
+[(]A member may consider a succeeding category of pricing information only when the prior category does not generate relevant pricing information (e.g., a member may consider pricing information under subparagraph (B) only after the member has determined, after applying subparagraph (A), that there are no contemporaneous inter-dealer transactions in the same security)[)].
+In reviewing the pricing information available within each category, the relative weight, for purposes of identifying prevailing market price, of such information (i.e., either a particular transaction price, or, in subparagraph (C) above, a particular quotation) depends on the degree of similarity of the facts and circumstances of the comparison transaction or quotation to the facts and circumstances of the transaction for which prevailing market price is being identified (i.e., [such as whether the dealer in the comparison transaction was on the same side of the market as the dealer is in the subject transaction and timeliness of the information] if other factors are equal, a comparison transaction would have a higher degree of similarity to the subject transaction, if, for example, the dealer in the comparison transaction is on the same side of the market as the dealer in the subject transaction rather than on the opposite side, or, of several possible comparison transactions, one is executed more closely in time to the subject transaction than the others).

-(6) In the event that, in particular circumstances, the above factors are not available, other factors that may be taken into consideration for the purpose of establishing the price from which a customer mark[-]up (mark[-]down) may be calculated, include but are not limited to:
+- (6) In the event that, in particular circumstances, the above factors are not available, other factors that may be taken into consideration for the purpose of establishing the price from which a customer mark[-]up or [(]mark[-]down[)] may be calculated, include but are not limited to: - Prices of contemporaneous inter-dealer transactions in a "similar" security, as defined below;[, or]

-• Prices of contemporaneous inter-dealer transactions in a "similar" security, as defined below, or prices of contemporaneous dealer purchase (sale) transactions in a "similar" security with institutional accounts with which any dealer regularly effects transactions in the "similar" security with respect to customer mark[-]ups (mark[-]downs);

-• Yields calculated from prices of contemporaneous inter-dealer transactions in "similar" securities;

-• Yields calculated from prices of contemporaneous dealer purchase (sale) transactions with institutional accounts with which any dealer regularly effects transactions in "similar" securities with respect to customer mark[-]ups (mark[-]downs); and

-• Yields calculated from validated contemporaneous inter-dealer bid (offer) quotations in "similar" securities for customer mark[-]ups (mark[-]downs).
+- For a markup, prices of contemporaneous dealer purchases [(sale) transactions in] of a "similar" security [with] from institutional accounts with which any dealer regularly effects transactions in the "similar" security [with respect to customer mark-ups (mark-downs)], and, for a markdown, prices of contemporaneous dealer sales of a "similar" security to institutional accounts with which any dealer regularly effects transactions in the "similar" security; - Yields calculated from prices of contemporaneous inter-dealer transactions in a "similar" security[ies]; - For a markup, y[Y]ields calculated from prices of contemporaneous dealer purchases [(sale)] of a "similar" security [transactions] from [with] institutional accounts with which any dealer regularly effects transactions in the "similar" security[ies], [with respect to customer mark-ups (mark-downs)]and, for a markdown, yields calculated from prices of contemporaneous sales of a "similar" security to institutional accounts with which any dealer regularly effects transactions in the "similar" security; and - For a markup, y[Y]ields calculated from validated contemporaneous inter-dealer bid [(offer)] quotations in a "similar" security[ies], [for customer mark-ups (mark-downs)] and, for a markdown, yields calculated from validated contemporaneous inter-dealer offer quotations in a "similar" security.